Galgunn/PygamePracticeNew/README.md

 # PygamePracticeNew
-A couple of games where I try, learn, and practice game programming
+A repo where I try, learn, and practice game programming